coq/coq/doc/sphinx/language/core/records.rst

      | _ => 0
      end).

-The macro generates also, when it is possible, the projection functions for destructuring an object of type :token:`ident`.
+The :term:`command` generates also, when it is possible, the projection functions for destructuring an object of type :token:`ident`.
 These projection functions are given the names of the corresponding fields.
 If a field is named `_` then no projection is built